-This group was designed for teen boys who struggle with social connection and too much time on technology.
+This group was designed for teen boys who struggle with social connection and the related negative effects of technology.

 Our focus of this group is to meet the developmental, social, and psychological needs of teen boys who struggle with social connection, healthy coping and interaction with the world in general.
 We currently have the group opened up to 13-18 year olds, however we will assess each potential member for appropriateness (e.g. median age of members, maturity, ability to follow group leaders direction, and most importantly, willingness to participate) to facilitate the primary goal of engaging in healthy social connections with peers and adult mentors.